Types of child care

 Where there is sufficient demand, schools that offer full-day kindergarten also offer before-and-after-school programs.
 These play-based programs complement the regular school day with a mix of exploration, guided independent activities, quiet times and outdoor play.

 School boards may offer before-and-after-school programs directly, or through licensed third-party providers that offer programs in a school setting.
+The majority of these programs are licensed, except for some operated by school boards.

 In Ontario, unlicensed, informal care is not regulated by the government.
 These unlicensed caregivers are not inspected by the Ministry of Education, and are not required to meet provincial standards.
 However, the Ministry of Education does investigate all complaints from the public about child care providers who may be operating illegally.